GreenXenith/xtraores/README.md

 *Insert thematic music*

+This mod is meant as a drop-in replacement for any older (pre-2018) versions of xtraores (or just on its own as a mod).
 The old one needed some help.
 This is built with the server "Undercore" in mind.
 This can run completely vanilla, but I *highly* recommend all of the optional dependencies.
+See depends.txt for details.

 In a nutshell:
 ---